-All ASTs are of double-wall construction and provide intrinsic secondary containment for 110 percent of the primary tank capacity.
-All ASTs and emergency generators at NIHAC comply with the secondary containment requirements due to the following:
+Most ASTs are of double-wall construction and provide intrinsic secondary containment for 100 percent of the primary tank capacity.
+Some single-walled ASTs are surrounded by a metal containment dike or containment berm with leak monitoring and provide secondary containment for 110% of the primary tank.
+Almost all ASTs and emergency generators at the NIHAC comply with the secondary containment requirements due to the following:

-- ASTs and emergency generators are shop-built; - Inner tanks are UL-listed steel tanks (venting and leak detection); - Outer tanks are constructed in accordance with nationally accepted industry standards; - ASTs and emergency generators are equipped with overfill protection measures; and - All product transfers are constantly monitored.
+- ASTs and emergency generators are shop-built; - UL-Rated steel tanks (venting and leak detection); - Tanks are constructed in accordance with nationally accepted engineering and industry standards; - ASTs and emergency generators are equipped with overfill protection measures; and - All product transfers are constantly monitored.